GoogleChrome/developer.chrome.com/site/en/blog/renderingng-data-structures/index.md

 This is used very often because it is similar to caret movements.
 Since it's a flat list, depth-first search is just incrementing the array offset, providing fast iterations and memory locality.
-- It also provides breadth-first search, which is necessary when, for example, painting the background of line and inline boxes.
+- It provides breadth-first search, which is necessary when, for example, painting the background of line and inline boxes.
 - Knowing the number of descendants makes moving to the next sibling fast (just increment the array offset by that number).